Northland Lifts New Age Beverages (NASDAQ:NBEV) Price Target After Morinda Purchase, Eyes Nationwide CBD Opportunity

 In addition, the passage of the 2018 Farm Bill — which legalized hemp and hemp-derived cannabidiol — will create new opportunities for New Age Beverages, Grondahl said.

-The company said 125,000 retailers have requested CBD products, and NBEV CBD products could hit the shelves in the near future, according to Northland.
+The company said 125,000 locations (representing "numerous retailers") have requested CBD products, and NBEV CBD products could hit the shelves in the near future, according to Northland.

 Cannabis investors can't miss the Benzinga Cannabis Capital Conference, the No. 1 networking event for institutional capital and leading cannabis companies.
 Secure your tickets here before they run out.